Skip to content

 Missing heartbeats trigger automatic recovery.
 See Heartbeats & Recovery.

-Tasks can have a good_until deadline:
+Tasks can have a good_until deadline set at send time via .with_options():

 from datetime import datetime, timedelta, timezone